LLaBarge/Carnivore-Individuality/README.md

 ################################################################################

+questions:
-questions - is there a latitudinal or productivity gradient associated withspace use variability?
+Is there a latitudinal or productivity gradient associated withspace use variability?
 Do less homogeneous habitats promote the use of clusters due to spatial variation and patchiness

 ################################################################################

- Importance
+ Importance:
  predictability in predator behavior - especially consistency in space-use is a prerequisite for prey to learn about dangerous locations, resulting in spatial risk effects (e.g., 'the landscape of fear').
 These spatial risk effects